tess-snyk/snyk-azure-workshop/README.md

 On the Pull Request page note the PR Check in place.
 Snyk is detecting any new vulnerabilities introduced by the PR.
 The code PR check should fail as we copied over a proprietary code issue when adding xxv2.
 The Open Source Security and License checks should pass even though there are issues in the repository because no new issues of this kind were added in the PR.

-**Step 4 Sec and Dev Collaboration**
+**Step 6 Sec and Dev Collaboration**

 Not only is Snyk able to clearly identify the vulnerable library but if it can be fixed we will provide the ability to create a Pull Request to actually fix the issue.
+This can allow security teams to collaborate with Developers to prioritise 'quick wins' within the tools Developers already use as part of their day to day work.

 * Go ahead and click on "**Fix this vulnerable**" to see how Snyk creates a PR directly on the Azure Repo repository we imported